 - Haas M. The reliability of reliability.
 Journal of Manipulative and Physiological Therapeutics 19:199-208, 1991.

 - Hawk C and others.
 Preliminary study of the reliability of assessment procedures for indications for chiropractic adjustments of the lumbar spine.
 Journal of Manipulative and Physiological Therapeutics 22:382-389, 1999.

 - Hestoek L, Leboeuf-Yde C. Are chiropractic tests for the lumbo-pelvic spine reliable and valid?
 A systematic critical literature review.
 Journal of Manipulative and Physiological Therapeutics 23:258-275, 2000.

 - Jenkins HJ and others.
 Current evidence for spinal X-ray use in the chiropractic profession: a narrative review.
 Chiropractic & Manual Therapies 26:48, 2018.
-Concluded that (a) in the vast majority of cases who present to chiropractors, the potential benefit from spinal X-rays does not outweigh the potential harms and (b) spinal x-rays should not be performed as a routine part of chiropractic practice,
+Concluded that (a) in the vast majority of cases who present to chiropractors, the potential benefit from spinal X-rays does not outweigh the potential harms and (b) spinal x-rays should not be performed as a routine part of chiropractic practic.

 - Mirtz TA and others.
 An epidemiological examination of the subluxation construct using Hill’s criteria of causation.
 Chiropractic & Osteopathy 17:13, 2009.